iianarmas/code_wars/README.md

 9. Multiple of index
 10. My head is at the wrong end
 11. Quarter of the Month
+12. Count the number of cube with paints on

 # 7 kyu: